Keeping Your APIs Safe: Best Practices for Top-Notch Security

 Identifying and managing API security risks

-- Inventory and manage your APIs.
-Whether an organization has a dozen or hundreds of publicly available APIs, it must first be aware of them in order to secure and manage them.
-Nobody can secure what they don’t know.
-It’s therefore essential to record all APIs in a registry to define characteristics (such as name, purpose, payload, usage, access, live date, retired date, and owner).
-This will avoid shadow or silo APIs that have been forgotten, never documented, or developed outside of a main project — possibly through mergers, acquisitions, or test or deprecated versions.
+• Inventory and manage your APIs.
+Whether an organization has a dozen or hundreds of publicly available APIs, it must first be aware of them to properly secure and manage them.
+API sprawl and governance are prevalent problems across all clouds and legacy infrastructure, and nobody can secure what they don’t know or understand.
+Therefore, it’s essential to record all APIs in a registry to define characteristics (such as name, purpose, payload, usage, access, live date, retired date, and owner).
+This will avoid shadow or silo APIs that were forgotten, never documented, or developed outside of a main project — possibly through mergers, acquisitions, or test or deprecated versions.

 There are several common API security risks that organizations should be aware of when implementing APIs, like those found in the OWASP API Security Top 10 list.